OAI/oascomply/README.md

 we will also use this graph to do much more sophisticated validation.

-There are many ways to write an RDF graph to a file, and `oascomply` can produce any of the ones supported by the Pyton `rdflib` package.
+There are many ways to write an RDF graph to a file, and `oascomply` can produce any of the ones supported by the Python `rdflib` package.
 But the default, which you get by passing `-o` without an argument, is a simple line-oriented format known as
 [N-Triples 1.1](https://www.w3.org/TR/n-triples/).
-It is supported by most RDF-bsaed tools, but is also simple enough to be parsed directly.
+It is supported by most RDF-based tools, but is also simple enough to be parsed directly by a regular expression, which can be found in the `oascomply.reparse` module.

-_TODO: by May 25 – simple regex-based parsing tool to render a more human-friendly version of the NT output._

 To print the graph to stdout, use the `-o` option without an argument (diagnostic messages such as "Your API description is valid!" are printed to stderr).
-We'll set a short HTTPS URI as it's less noisy than full fileystem paths.
+We'll set a short HTTPS URI as it's less noisy than full filesystem paths.

 ```
 ~/src/oascomply % oascomply -f tutorial/minimal.json https://example.com/minimal -o